Tourism in Georgia (country): Safety

 A travel advisory was in place during and after the 2008 Russo-Georgian War.
 It had the severity level of "extreme danger", due to the risks associated with fallout from the war, including land mines.

-Since then tourist safety has improved, and in 2017 the International Crime Index ranked Georgia as the 7th safest country out of the 125 in its index.
+Since then, tourist safety has improved, and in 2017, the International Crime Index ranked Georgia as the 7th safest country out of the 125 in its index.

 Practical information

 Georgia uses the standard Europlug (220 V, 50 Hz), the international dialing prefix is +995, it uses the metric system, and its currency is the lari (GEL or ₾).

+Mandatory travel insurance

+Foreign visitors to Georgia are required, under Decree No. 602 of the Government of Georgia (adopted 26 December 2025 and effective 1 January 2026), to hold travel medical insurance for the duration of their stay, with a minimum coverage limit of 30,000 GEL (approximately 11,000 USD).
+Proof of insurance is verified at land and air border crossings alongside the passport.
+Diplomats, certain treaty-country nationals, and air transit passengers who do not clear passport control are exempt.
+See Visa policy of Georgia#Mandatory travel insurance for full regulatory detail.